Bingquan-InSAR/GMTSARplus/installation.md

 ---

-### Option 2 (recommended): Installation via Dockerfile
+### Option 2: Manual installation by following the Dockerfile (step-by-step)

-Users are **strongly encouraged** to install the software by following the `Dockerfile` provided in this repository.
+If you cannot (or prefer not to) run the container directly, you can **manually install the toolchain on your host** by using the provided `Dockerfile` as a **build recipe**.

-The `Dockerfile` defines the complete software stack and installation order, and ensures:
+The `Dockerfile` documents the full software stack and the exact installation order, which helps ensure:

-- Consistent and reproducible environments
+- A consistent and reproducible environment
-- No dependency conflicts across operating systems
+- Fewer dependency/version conflicts across operating systems
-- Identical behavior across different machines and platforms
+- Comparable behavior across machines and platforms

-When using this option, please follow the Dockerfile **step by step (top to bottom)** and install the required dependencies on the host system in the same order.
+**How to use this option**

+- Open the `Dockerfile` and follow it **from top to bottom**.
+- Execute the installation commands on your host system **in the same order** as they appear in the Dockerfile.
+- Use the same versions and environment settings (e.g., system packages, conda/pip dependencies, environment variables).